One Day in Sedona – An Awesome Arizona Day Trip

 The Best Things To Do During One Day in Sedona

 There are many things you can do during a single-day visit to Sedona.
-We’ll highlight 20 ideas for you.
+We’ll highlight over 20 ideas for you.
 It doesn’t matter if you prefer the outdoors, shopping, or soaking up the desert culture.
-Explore our list of the best things to do during one day in Sedona and put a checkmark on a few to plan your perfect day in Sedona.
+Explore our list of the best Sedona things to do during your day in the city and put a checkmark on a few to plan your perfect day in Sedona.

 Outdoor Activities in Sedona